bingogome/gvl-label-maker/README.md

 ## Features

 New:
-- Anchor frames: start/middle/last with customizable anchor labels/completions in prompt phrases.
+- List of anchor frames: customizable anchors list, instead of only one frame.
 - Conversation history logging with images and mapper outputs.
 - Quantization
 - Additional recent models